-A WARNING To prevent shock hazard and assure stability during operation, the laundry center must be installed and electrically grounded by a qualified service person in accordance with local codes.
+- To prevent shock hazard and assure stability during operation, the laundry center must be installed and electrically grounded by a qualified service person in accordance with local codes.
 Installation instructions are packed in the laundry center for the installer's reference.
 Refer to INSTALLATION INSTRUCTIONS for detailed grounding procedures.
-If the laundry center is moved to a new location, have it checked and reinstalled by a qualified service person.

-A WARNING To prevent personal injury or damage to the laundry center, the electrical power cord of a gas laundry center must be plugged into a properly grounded system.
+If the laundry center is moved to a new location, have it checked and reinstalled by a qualified service person. - To prevent personal injury or damage to the laundry center, the electrical power cord of a gas laundry center must be plugged into a properly grounded system.
 Never ground the laundry center to a gas pipe.
-Do not use an extension cord or an adaptor plug.

-A WARNING If the power cord is damaged, it should be replaced by the manufacturer, service technician or a qualified person to prevent any risk.

-Important Safety Instructions (continued)

-AWARNING Do not use or mix liquid chlorine bleach with other household chemicals such as toilet cleaners, rust removers, acid or products containing ammonia.
-These mixtures can produce dangerous fumes which can cause serious injury or death.

-A WARNING Follow package directions when using laundry products.
-Incorrect usage can produce poisonous gas--resulting in serious injury or death.

-- Do not combine laundry products for use in 1 load unless specified on the label. - Do not mix chlorine bleach with ammonia or acids such as vinegar.

-A WARNING To prevent serious personal injury and damage to the laundry center:

-- All repairs and servicing must be performed by an authorized servicer unless specifically recommended in this Owner's Guide.
-Use only authorized factory parts. - Do not tamper with controls. - Do not install or store the laundry center where it will be exposed to the weather.

-AWAYS disconnect the laundry center from the electrical supply before attempting any service or cleaning.
-Failure to do so can result in electrical shock or injury.

-A WARNING Do not use any type spray cleanser when cleaning dryer interior.
-Hazardous fumes or electrical shock could occur.

-A WARNING To prevent injury, do not reach into the washer while parts are moving.
-Before loading, unloading or adding items, push in the cycle selector knob and allow the tub to coast to a complete stop before reaching inside.

-A WARNING To prevent injury, do not reach into the dryer if the drum is moving.
-Wait until the dryer has stopped completely before reaching into the drum.

-A thermal limiter switch automatically turns off the dryer motor in the unlikely event of an overheated situation (electric dryers only).
-A service technician must replace the thermal limiter switch after correcting the fault.

-The washer is equipped with an electrical overload protector.
-The motor will stop if it becomes overheated.
-The washer will automatically restart after a cool down period of up to 30 minutes, if the washer has not been manually turned off during this time.

-A Failure to comply with these warnings could result in serious personal injuries.

-SAVE THESE INSTRUCTIONS
+Do not use an extension cord or an adaptor plug. - Follow package directions when using laundry products.
+Incorrect usage can produce poisonous gas-resulting in serious injury or death. - Do not combine laundry products for use in 1 load unless specified on the label. - Do not mix chlorine bleach with ammonia or acids such as vinegar. - •To prevent serious personal injury and damage to the laundry center: - All repairs and servicing must be performed by an authorized servicer unless specifically recommended in this Owner's Guide.
+Use only authorized factory parts. - Do not tamper with controls. - Do not install or store the laundry center where it will be exposed to the weather. - ALWAYS disconnect the laundry center from the electrical supply before attempting any service or cleaning.
+Failure to do so can result in electrical shock or injury. - Do not use any type spray cleanser when cleaning dryer interior.
+Hazardous fumes or electrical shock could occur. - To prevent injury, do not reach into the washer while parts are moving.
+Before loading, unloading or adding items, push in the cycle selector knob and allow the tub to coast to a complete stop before reaching inside. - To prevent injury, do not reach into the dryer if the drum is moving.
+Wait until the dryer has stopped completely before reaching into the drum. - A thermal limiter switch automatically turns off the dryer motor in the unlikely event of an overheated situation (electric dryers only).
+A service technician must replace the thermal limiter switch after correcting the fault. - The washer is equipped with an electrical overload protector.
+The motor will stop if it becomes overheated The washer will automatically restart after a cool down period of up to 30 minutes, if the washer has not been manually turned off during this time. - Failure to comply with these warnings could result in serious personal injuries.